jereinhardt/snowcone/README.md

 ## Usage

 To best utilize snowcone, you will want to create a module in your application to handle api requests.
-Use `Snowcone` when defining the module, and include your frost api key.
+Use `Snowcone` when defining the module, and include your Frost API key.

 ```elixir
 defmodule MyApp.FrostAPI do